matusnovak/fineframework/docs/doxygen/classffw_1_1_g_l_f_w_render_window.md

 ```

 Overrides **[RenderWindow::setPos](classffw_1_1_render_window.md#1a555c078b31cabb0093fe2775949617a1)**
-Sets the position of the window.
+Sets the position of the window relative to the framebuffer.

+**Note:**

+This function must only be called from the main thread.

 ### function <a id="1a3d8f1ff605e89c2a57692a71d585d3f3" href="#1a3d8f1ff605e89c2a57692a71d585d3f3">setSize</a>